MIKE Class: Russia's unique deep-diving attack submarine

 Although NATO expected serial production, only a single prototype boat, K-278 Komsomolets, was built.
-She was launched on 9th May 1983 and put into operational service.
-Despite the incredible diving depth, the Pr.685 MIKE Class attack submarine had otherwise typical SSN performance including a maximum submerged speed of 30 knots.
-It was 117.5 m (385 ft) long and 10.7 m (35 ft) across.
-It had a relatively small crew of 70 men consisting mostly of officers and petty officers.
+She was rolled out of Sevmash's Workshop No. 42 on 30th May 1983 and launched on 3rd June 1983.
+Despite the incredible diving depth, the Pr.685 MIKE Class attack submarine had otherwise typical SSN performance.

+The hull was made of Titanium alloy 48T which was lighter than steel so the same pressure hull weight fraction ('Group 1' hull weight) as on other boats was a stronger, allowing deeper diving.
 The deep-diving capability required some compromises.
-Although a large submarine at 5800 tons, the MIKE Class was slightly smaller than other Russian fourth-generation attack submarines (AKULA Class, SIERRA Class), which allowed for just three decks and an older-generation Skat-KS bow sonar.
+Although a large submarine at 5,800 tons, the MIKE Class was slightly smaller than other Russian third-generation attack submarines (AKULA Class, SIERRA Class), which allowed for just three decks and an older-generation Skat-Plavnik bow sonar.
+Because of the older sonar fit, it was sometimes referred to as a 2.5 generation boat.
+In fact, everything from the OK-650/OK-2A propulsion plant (with OK-650B-3 reactor) forward can be considered 2nd generation.
 The torpedo armament was 22 rounds which was better than many older submarines but compared to 30-40 rounds in contemporary Russian and US/UK attack submarines.
 And there was no towed array sonar.

 Learn EVERYTHING about Special Forces subs Covert Shores 2nd Edition.
 A world history of naval Special Forces, their missions and their specialist vehicles.
 SEALs, SBS, COMSUBIN, Sh-13, Spetsnaz, Kampfschwimmers, Commando Hubert, 4RR and many more.

 Fate - 7th April 1989